A Grand home in a prime position on the Knysna lagoon in the sought after Old Belvidere.

 ON SHOW DAILY FROM 11:00am to 16:00 pm BY APPOINTMENT ONLY

-A truly rare find set on over an acre of prime old Belvidere waterfront.
-This generously proportioned, architect designed and master built home comprises of a stately double volume entrance with a grand staircase sweeping up to the first floor with 5 large bedrooms all en-suite with underfloor heating.
+A truly rare find set on over an acre of prime Old Belvidere waterfront.
+This generously proportioned, architect designed and master built home comprises of a stately double volume entrance with a grand staircase sweeping up to the first floor with 5 large bedrooms all en-suite.

 * Land size: House on 2747m2 plus additional 1832m2 plot under lawn which runs down to the lagoon protecting the beautiful view in perpetuity.